shatkill/mergeOverlappingIntervals-/README.md

 # Java Implementation of Merge Overlapping Intervals Method

 ## Description:

+- took about 3h to write algorithm and tests
 - built with Maven
-- took about 3h to write algorithm and tests
   - dependencies: Testing Framework JUnit in version 4.13.2
 - tested in Java 15
+- easiest build via Eclipse IDE Git Smart Import
 - time complexity   O(n*log(n))
 - space complexity  O(n)             with n = amount of intervals
 - Limitations:
     - assumes that values are in the range of java long values
     - assumes that intervals are arranged with lower limit first and upper second
+    - has been tested upto 10 million overlapping inputs, which runs just fine
+      - higher inputs could be solved via divide and conquer approach

 ## Idea: